AdaCore/spark2014/docs/ug/usage_scenarios.rst

   lead to an intermediate overflow (for example, if the base type is large enough), or the user may introduce parentheses to prevent re-ordering.

-* Possible aliasing between parameters of a call causing interferences.
-These can be detected by running |GNATprove| (see :ref:`Benefits of Using SPARK for Portability`).
+* Possible aliasing between parameters (or parameters and global variables) of a call causing interferences.
+These can be detected by running |GNATprove|
+  (see :ref:`Benefits of Using SPARK for Portability`).
 Then, either aliasing is not possible in reality, or aliasing may not cause different behaviors depending on the parameter passing mechanism chosen in the compiler, or the user may change the code to avoid aliasing.
+When |SPARK| subprograms are called from non-|SPARK| code (for example Ada or C code), manual reviews should be performed to ensure that these calls cannot introduce aliasing between parameters, or between parameters and global variables.

 * Issues related to errors.
 See section :ref:`Avoiding Errors to Enhance Portability`.